bgylemo/bgylemo.github.io/aboutme.md

 ### What kind of work do I do?
 I am a wet lab biologist by education (masters degree in Medical Biology from Linköping University), but for the last 3½ years I have worked (almost) exclusively with processing and analysing data.
 The projects I'm currently working on involves whole-exome sequencing (WES), whole-genome sequencing (WGS), RNA-seq and DNA methylation array (EPIC) data and has been analysed using Bash and R.
-Outside of research I do moderate amounts of teaching in a bioinformatics and big data course where I have created a RNA-seq data pipeline (from fastq files to edgeR output) for introducting topics such aligners, sequence quality metrics.
+Outside of research I do moderate amounts of teaching in a bioinformatics and a 'big data' course where I created a RNA-seq data pipeline (from fastq files to edgeR output) for introducting topics such aligners, sequence quality metrics and differential gene expression analysis.
 I also teach part of a statistical introductory course to Master Medical Biology students, mainly about statistical testing of groups and study design.